NyxByteron/nyxbyteron-writeups/cyber-security-101/linux-fundamentals-pt2.md

 Copying and moving files
 cp → Command to copy files.
 To copy a file, it is necessary to use two arguments.
 The first is the name of the file to be copied, and the second is the name of new file.
 For example, "cp note note2".
 mv → Command to moves and rename files.
 It needs two arguments like cp, but instead of creating a second file, it replaces the second file. mv can be used to change the name of a file or directory.

+Determining the file type
+Usually we see files with extensions like .txt, .pdf, but this isn't necessarily mandatory.
+The lack of an extension can cause confusion when we are faced with a file without an exetension and don't know the context.
+To help with this problem, we can use the "file" command.
+For example, "file note" will return the file type, something like: ASCII text.
+file → shows the file type.